CrescentonC/mlscript/README.md

 This section describes how to run Lumberhack and its generated OCaml program, as well as how to generate the plots and tables we used in the paper.
-For the correspondence between this artifact and the paper, please refer to [the section below](#correspondance-with-claims-in-the-paper).
+For the correspondence between this artifact and the paper, please refer to [the section below](#correspondence-with-the-paper).

-- To perform and test Lumberhack's optimization on the `nofib` benchmark tests we used in the paper:
+- To perform and test Lumberhack's optimization on the `nofib` benchmarks we presented in the paper:

   run the following command in your shell:
   ```sh